 Many of the GPIO port pins can be used for general-purpose I/O and access to on-chip peripheral functions such as the timers and serial communication devices.
 The Port A-D Alternate Function sub-registers configure these pins for either General-Purpose I/O or alternate function operation.
 When a pin is configured for alternate function, control of the port pin direction (input/output) is passed from the Port A-D Data Direction registers to the alternate function assigned to this pin.
-Table 14 on page 34 lists the alternate functions possible with each port pin.
-The alternate function associated at a pin is defined through Alternate Function Sets sub-registers AFS1 and AFS2.
+Table 15 on page 36 lists the alternate functions possible with each port pin.
+For those pins with more one alternate function, the alternate function is defined through Alternate Function Sets sub-registers AFS1 and AFS2.